nscale/usrv-dev/.github/README.md

     The service container for seneca microservices

 Usrv is an opinionated service container that makes it fun and easy to build seneca microservice.
+While usrv can be used on its own its intended for use with [nscale](https://www.npmjs.com/package/nscale).

 - **Sponsor**: [37teams](https://www.37teams.com)
 - **Status**: experimental